redstorm1/arc-bridge/README.md

 This component is for use with the Pulse 2 Hub after installing ESPHome onto the hardware: https://www.geektech.co.nz/esphome-pulse-2-hub

-This ESPHome component talks to the Pulse 2 board firmware over the ESP32 UART bridge using 3-character blind IDs.
-It is **not a raw Pulse 1 RS485 implementation**, so this repo stays Pulse 2/UART-first.
+This ESPHome component implements the Rollease Acmeda ARC ASCII serial protocol over an ESP32 UART interface.
+It allows direct control of ARC blinds without the original Pulse 2 Hub — supporting full cover control, automatic discovery, and live feedback (RSSI, status, and position).

 ## Features